simonmikkelsen/mapillary_scripts/README.md

 -------------------------
 Sleeps untill the currently running `mapillary-upload.sh` script has finished.

-upload_unfinished_seqnences.sh
+upload\_unfinished\_seqnences.sh
 ------------------------------
-Uploads all sequences that does not contain a file named 'log-upload.txt`.
-The script does not analyze the file (you are welcome to write that).
+Uploads all unfinished sequences.
+The scripts looks for the location and in the contens of the file named log-upload.txt in each sequence directory.

 Todo
 ====